SaurabhAgarwala/oracle-linux/README.md

 # Oracle Linux

-This repository provides tips, scripts, tools, and examples for developers and operators to get started with Oracle Linux.
+This repository provides tips, scripts, tools, and examples for developers and operators to get started with Oracle Linux devloped by Oracle.

 ## Getting started with Oracle Linux